radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 {:#duplicates_retransmissions}

 As TCP is a reliable transport, RADIUS/TLS endpoints MUST NOT retransmit RADIUS packets over a given TCP connection.
-However, if the TLS session or TCP connection is closed or broken, retransmissions over new connections are permissible.
+However, if the TLS session or TCP connection is closed or broken, retries over new connections are permissible.
 RADIUS request packets that have not yet received a response MAY be transmitted by a RADIUS/TLS client over a new connection.
 As this procedure involves using a new session, the ID of the packet MAY change.
 If the ID changes, any security attributes such as Message-Authenticator MUST be recalculated.